Zebrozkii/Parsels-C-sharp/README.md

 ## Support and contact details

 _If you run into any issues or have questions, ideas or concerns.
-Please email me at sjullieb@gmail.com_
+Please email at sjullieb@gmail.com_

 ## Technologies Used